Belfast – the beautiful capital city of Northern Ireland in the Irish province of Ulster.

 We’ve stayed at a number of hotels in the city, including the Ramada Encore and the Malmaison, both reasonably-priced with lots of special offers and promotions.
 Our favourite so far has been The Bullitt, which opened in 2016 (read our post on it here!).
 The Ramada is great for parking, with a large multi-storey car park as part of the complex.
 Both five-star, The Merchant Hotel and the Fitzwilliam Hotel are also on our list, though naturally carry a premium price tag when you don’t snap up a deal.

-Belfast has two airports: Belfast International (Aldergrove) Airport which is to the west of the city, and George Best (Belfast City) Airport to the east.
+Belfast has two airports: Belfast International Airport which is to the west of the city, and George Best (Belfast City) Airport to the east.
 Over the years, more and more major airlines have moved to the latter, which we flew through.
 EasyJet and Jet2 fly in and out of International, but it appears to be mostly chartered flights.
-Ryanair have announced that they will commence flights to Belfast International from London Gatwick from March 2016; a welcome additional route, if you ask us!
-Belfast City Airport, on the other hand, has regular flights by Aer Lingus, British Airways, Brussels Airlines, KLM, Veuling and FlyBe – who we flew with from our favourite London airport, London City.
+Ryanair fly from London Gatwick to Belfast International while Belfast City Airport, on the other hand, has regular flights by Aer Lingus, British Airways, KLM, Eastern Airways and IcelandAir (operated by Air Iceland Connect).

 Getting to the city after touching down is a cinch, especially flying from within the UK as you basically walk straight out the door.
 Taxi and bus are your two options, but the Translink bus is great value at £2.50 one-way per person.
 They leave every 20-30 minutes, and you can ask the driver if they can stop close to your hotel, otherwise you’ll be dropped at the Europa Bus Centre.
 Maybe opt for a taxi if you’re in a rush, have no sense of navigation or have heaps of luggage.